Giovanni Paisiello: Life

 The Irish tenor Michael Kelly witnessed another meeting between Paisiello and Mozart when he visited Vienna later that year.
 Mozart had just finished a string of piano concertos, K. 449 and 453, written for his pupil Barbara Ployer.
-When Ployer’s father arranged a performance at his summer estate in Döbling, Mozart wrote to his father, "Fräulein Babette will play her new concerto in G and I shall play the Quintet and then we’ll perform together the grand sonata for two pianos.
+When Ployer's father arranged a performance at his summer estate in Döbling, Mozart wrote to his father, "Fräulein Babette will play her new concerto in G and I shall play the Quintet and then we'll perform together the grand sonata for two pianos.
 I shall fetch Paisiello with my carriage for I want him to hear my compositions as well as my pupil."

 After many vicissitudes, resulting from political and dynastic changes, he was invited to Paris (1802) by Napoleon, whose favour he had won five years previously by composing a march for the funeral of General Hoche.
 Napoleon treated him munificently, while cruelly neglecting two more famous composers, Luigi Cherubini and Étienne Méhul, to whom the new favourite transferred the hatred he had formerly borne to Cimarosa, Guglielmi and Piccinni.

 Paisiello conducted the music of the court in the Tuileries with a stipend of 10,000 francs and 4,800 for lodging, but he entirely failed to conciliate the Parisian public, who received his opera Proserpine so coldly that, in 1803, he requested and with some difficulty obtained permission to return to Italy, upon the plea of his wife's ill health.
 On his arrival at Naples Paisiello was reinstated in his former appointments by Joseph Bonaparte and Joachim Murat, but he had taxed his genius beyond its strength and was unable to meet the demands now made upon it for new ideas.
 His prospects, too, were precarious.
 The power of the Bonaparte family was tottering to its fall, and Paisiello's fortunes fell with it.
 The death of his wife in 1815 tried him severely.
 His health failed rapidly, and constitutional jealousy of the popularity of others was a source of worry and vexation.

 Paisiello is known to have composed 94 operas, which are known for their gracefully beautiful melodies.
 Perhaps the best-known tune he ever wrote is "Nel cor più non mi sento" from La Molinara, immortalized when Beethoven composed piano variations based on it.
 Paganini also wrote violin variations based on the same tune.
 Another favourite vocal piece is "Chi vuol la zingarella" from I zingari in fiera, which vividly portrays the scene of an attractive gypsy girl with its dramatic music.
 Paisiello also wrote a great deal of church music, including eight masses; as well as fifty-one instrumental compositions and many stand-alone songs.
 He also composed the Inno al Re, the national anthem of the Kingdom of the Two Sicilies.
 Manuscript scores of many of his operas were presented to the library of the British Museum by Domenico Dragonetti.

-The library of the Gerolamini at Naples possesses an interesting manuscript compilation recording Paisiello's opinions on contemporary composers, and exhibiting him as a somewhat severe critic, especially of the work of Pergolesi.
+The library of the Girolamini at Naples possesses an interesting manuscript compilation recording Paisiello's opinions on contemporary composers, and exhibiting him as a somewhat severe critic, especially of the work of Pergolesi.